EugeniuEnachii/Youtube-Embed-SEO-/YouTubeSEOProject.md

 518 of 684 are YouTube videos.
 So 166 of 684 come from somewhere else.

+Using JDownloader2, we can change the name structure of downloaded videos to their YoutubeVideoID.
+From it, we can use a search function with our CSV to know if it downloaded correctly and rename it to the VideoID from the CSV.
+Next week, I'll download the 500 videos hosted on Youtube.

 ### For the non-YouTube links

 There are 9 non-YouTube video sources :